If You Tolerate This Your Children Will Be Next: Release

 The song was released in the United Kingdom on 24 August 1998 as two CD singles.
 The first disc includes versions of "Prologue to History" and "Montana/Autumn/78", and the second features a remix by Massive Attack and a mix by David Holmes.
 Six days later, the single secured the number-one spot on the UK Singles Chart despite competition from "One for Sorrow" by Steps, which was released the same day.
 It has sold more than 600,000 copies in the UK and has been certified platinum by the British Phonographic Industry (BPI).
-It also became the group's biggest success on the Irish Singles Chart, reaching number three, and is the only Manic Street Preachers track to be released as a single in the United States and Canada.
+It became the group's biggest success on the Irish Singles Chart, reaching number three, and is the only Manic Street Preachers track to be released as a single in the United States and Canada.
 Although it did not appear on any US Billboard chart, it became a moderate rock hit in Canada, peaking at number 19 on the RPM Alternative 30 chart for two weeks in August 1999.

-The single was also a success in Sweden, where it reached number 21 and stayed in the chart for a total of 10 weeks.
+The single was a success in Sweden, where it reached number 21 and stayed in the chart for a total of 10 weeks.
 In Germany it reached number 79 and in the Netherlands, number 62; in both countries it remained on the charts for nine weeks.
 In Norway the song only charted for two weeks despite reaching number 19.
-It also reached number 49 in Australia and number 44 in New Zealand.
+It reached number 49 in Australia and number 44 in New Zealand.
 In Japan, the single was released on 26 August 1998.
 "If You Tolerate This Your Children Will Be Next" was nominated in the category of Best British Single at the 1999 BRIT Awards, losing to "Angels" by Robbie Williams.

 In March 2009, it was discovered that the song was used on the website of the British National Party as the soundtrack of an article describing "the violence, hatred, fragmentation and despair" wrought on London by the "great multicultural experiment".
 The choice of this song was considered ironic by many, considering the song contains lyrics such as "So if I can shoot rabbits/Then I can shoot fascists".
 Record company Sony successfully had the song removed from the site on the grounds of unauthorised use.
 The BNP later released a press statement claiming that "the song had mistakenly been automatically streamed on to its site and had nothing to do with the official party", and that "you can interpret the lyrics any way you want".